kgicheha/stock-analysis/README.md

     With the files readily available, users can swiftly conduct their analysis, saving valuable time.

-How To Run The Script:
+How To Run the Scripts:

-1. Clone the repository down to your local computer
+1) Download the repository to your local machine.

-2. Change the User-agent that's in the stockInfoRequest function (in the getStockPrices.py file) to your own computer:
-    You can find this information by googling "User-Agent" Copy and past the result to the inside the stockInfoRequest function

-3. Add the company stocks that you're interested in investing in to the stockWatchList.py file Use the samples that are in the files to format the stocks Set the price that you want the stock to drop to so that you invest in it To get a target entry price, you can simply research a company's all-time high stock price Then calculate a target price that's below that all-time high price.

-4. Save the files and then Run the getStockPrices.py file in the command line using following: python3 getStockPrices.py

-5. If everything ran sucessfully:
-    You will see a new csv file in the folder that has the results.
-    The results will feature:
-        1. Key company data, like the current stock price
-        2. How far the current stock price is from your'e desired entry price.
-        3. Indicator on whether you should buy the stock or wait, based on if the current stock price is equal to or below you're target entry price.

-Python libraries used for this project
-    1. Beautiful Soup is a Python library for pulling data out of HTML and XML files
+2) Go to the folder where the files are stored in your local machine
+3) run python3 <<name of file>>

+Description of each File:

+    financials.py Script
+        Leverages the Yahoo Finance library to aggregate real-time market data for the specified stock, such as current price, beta, earnings per share
+        To specify which stock your want to research, add the stock ticker to the stockList array in the 'stockList.py' file Once sucessfully run, a cvs file called 'stock-analysis-{current date}' will downloaded in the folder.
+        Open the file to view the data.

+    get_news.py Script
+        Leverages the Yahoo Finance library to aggregate news on specified stocks.
+        To specify the stock you want the news for, add the stock ticker to the stockNewsList array in the 'stockList.py' file
+        Once sucessfully run, a cvs file called 'stock-news-{current date}' will downloaded in the folder.
+        Open the file to view the news.

+    create

 **Disclaimer**:
     Please do your own research and consult with a financial advisor before making any investment.
-    This is only a personal project that I'm using the learn about webscraping
+    This is only a personal project that I'm using the learn about automation and data analysis using python